image

 Embrace iterative improvement in your Kanban implementation:

-- Encourage team members to suggest and implement improvements.
+• Encourage team members to identify and implement process improvements.

 Common challenges and solutions in Kanban project management